nooblag/pddgnimi/readme.md

 # pddgnimi

-"Put DuckDuckGo News In My Inbox"
+### "Put DuckDuckGo News In My Inbox"

+The purpose of this thing is to scrape news articles from [DuckDuckGo](https://duckduckgo.com/) for a search query and send the output to an email.
+It's intended to be invoked as a cronjob or something so as to get hits on a news topic once a day.

 **Under development!**